 “If the initial reaction on social media and at office water coolers is any indication, United has already lost a significant group of customers.
 Right now, United would be best served to approach its communications strategy into two customer retention buckets; one for customers that are still remaining loyal to the brand, and one for customers that claim they are never coming back to the brand.
 For the first bucket, it’s all about quick and swift communication that reinforces United’s values and shows immediate differentiation from the competition.
 The second bucket is a long-term strategy that will require a more personalized approach and can only be rebuilt over time.”

 I would add that there’s a third bucket, China.
 As the doctor who was attacked was originally reported to be Chinese, people in China reacted fervently.
 A Chinese student in the UK began circulating a petition against the transportation giant with the hashtag #ChineseLivesMatter.
 And, Weibo, China’s Twitter equivalent, had over 85 million posts referencing the incident by late afternoon on Tuesday.
 (The incident happened on Sunday.)
 China is a huge market and a PR strategy that is sensitive to the Asian culture is the third imperative in this mix.

 Many communications and PR experts share similar sentiments, but all agree that United has a long way to go in terms of repairing the damage done to its brand.

-For more marketing and advertising insight, follow FiG Advertising on Facebook and Twitter.
+For more marketing and advertising insight, make sure to follow FiG Advertising on Facebook.